oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     SPMD
         Single Program, Multiple Data (SPMD) is a technique employed to achieve parallelism.
-        In SPMD, multiple autonomous processors simultaneously execute the same program at independent points.
+        In SPMD model, multiple autonomous processors simultaneously execute the same program at independent points.

     Communicator
         A |short_name| concept for an object that is used to perform inter-process collective